awsdocs/aws-systems-manager-user-guide/doc_source/create-patching-configuration.md

 To minimize the impact on your server availability, we recommend that you configure a maintenance window to run patching during times that won't interrupt your business operations\.
 For more information about maintenance windows, see [AWS Systems Manager Maintenance Windows](systems-manager-maintenance.md)\.

 If you plan to add the patching configuration to a maintenance window, you must first configure roles and permissions for Maintenance Windows before beginning this procedure\.
-For more information, see [Controlling Access to Maintenance Windows](sysman-maintenance-permissions.md)\.
+For more information, see [Controlling access to maintenance windows](sysman-maintenance-permissions.md)\.

 **To create a patching configuration \(console\)**